raffomania/archive.observer/README.md

 # Development

 Requires `just`, `rustup` and `npm` to bootstrap all tools and configuration.
+For deployment, you need the `netlify` CLI installed.

 ```bash
 cargo install just
 just init # setup repo, install required tools